Opioid Affected Youth Initiative

 The Opioid Affected Youth Initiative provides funding and technical assistance for states, local governments, and tribal jurisdictions to:

 - Develop a multidisciplinary task force with working groups to identify specific areas of concern

 - Collect and interpret data that will assist the task force in developing strategies and programming that will be used to better coordinate response efforts and resources

 - Implement services that will address public safety concerns, intervention, prevention, and diversion services for children, youth, and families directly impacted by opioid abuse

-Eligible applicants for Category 1 are states, territories, units of local government, and federally recognized tribal governments.
+Eligible applicants are states, territories, units of local government, and federally recognized tribal governments.